TrimbleSolutionsCorporation/TSIntegratedExamples/README.md

 Setup:
 >Projects use NuGet references
->Direct output for all projects is re-directed to \Output\bin or \Output\bin_release
+>Direct output for all projects is re-directed to new output dir
 >Intermediate output for all projects re-directed \Intermediate\
 >Separate target action copies direct output to each project Installer sub-folder
 >Each project includes Manifest.xml to allow manual creation of TSEP
 >TSEP can be created from Manifest.xml using TeklaExtensionPackage.Builder.exe included in Tekla Structures main installer ..\Program Files\<version>\nt\bin\

 Build Configuration:
->All projects import root_buildsetup.props and root_configuration.props
+>All projects automatically read Directory.Build.props and Directory.Build.targets
->root_configuration.props is imported first to set variables for 3rd party tools and Tekla version and package numbers as well as some custom variables fro build actions
->TeklaOpenAPI.props from NuGet references is then imported, this was added as part of NuGet reference when added through NuGet Package Manager
->root_buildsetup.props is imported last since it overrides some settings in TeklaOpenAPI.props like BINDir, OBJDir, and IntermediateOutputPath
+>Directory.Build.props sets variables, platform, configuration, default settings, custom properties and targets
->Each project has PropertyGroup section for setting custom variables for target cleaning and copying of output as well as to set the sub-folder name using installer output
+>Each project has PropertyGroup section in .csproj for setting custom variables for target cleaning and copying of output as well as to set the sub-folder name using installer output
->References for Tekla Structures have manually edited so Version=$(TSVersionNumber) and $(TeklaPackageVerNo are dynmic and version independent
->Because the direct output build often adds additional references not required, there is target clean action on copied binary output in Installer sub-folder
+>Reference package versions are set in Packages.props at solution level

 +Select a different branch to see examples for that version of Tekla Structures